T3CHNOLOG1C/DockerYourXyzzy/README.md

 # What is Docker Your Xyzzy?

-This is a containerized build of the [Pretend You're Xyzzy](https://github.com/ajanata/PretendYoureXyzzy) Cards Against Humanity clone.
+This is a containerized build of my fork of the [Pretend You're Xyzzy](https://github.com/T3CHNOLOG1C/PretendYoureXyzzy) Cards Against Humanity clone.

 This multi-step [Dockerfile](./Dockerfile) contains 3 stages: `base`, `dev`, and `run`.
 The `base` image will copy the compiled files over to an output directory, and the `dev` and `run` images will run the project.